-Established in 1959, the Daniel Boone Regional Library (DBRL) system provides public library services to three districts.
+Established in 1959, the Daniel Boone Regional Library (DBRL) system provides public library services to two districts, defined by state statute.

 - Callaway County Library District